CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'navigate websites', 'interact with web pages', 'fill forms', 'take screenshots', 'test web applications', 'extract information from web pages'.
-These cover a good range of natural user language.
+These cover a good range of natural user phrasings.

 3 / 3